kacpersienkiewicz/SQL-Repos/README.md

 ## SF Salaries

-This aanalysis looks at the salaries of San Francisco city employees, specifically looking at how compensation is distributed both within and between groups of employees.
+This aanalysis looks at the salaries of San Francisco city employees, specifically looking at how compensation is distributed both within and between groups of employees, as well as between the different years.
+The data spans from 2011 to 2014, and as I went through the data and did a bit of research outside of it, 2011 was an outlier since the city was hit by budget cuts.
+This makes it an interesting comparison poin, that I touch upon several times in the project.

 # Credit